E 11 road (United Arab Emirates): Sheikh Zayed Road

+The E11 is designated as such because "E" stands for Emirates, and the number system was adopted in 1995 to represent nationally and internationally significant high-speed roads within the UAE.
+The E Route system defines these roads as having limited or controlled access and a speed limit of 100 kilometers per hour or higher.
+The E11 is part of this system, categorized as a primary road, with its numbering indicating a north-south orientation as per the guidelines detailed in the Abu Dhabi Department of Transport's document TR-538 from 2018.

 The Sheikh Zayed Road is home to most of Dubai's skyscrapers, including the Emirates Towers.
 The highway also connects other new developments such as the Palm Jumeirah and Dubai Marina.
 The road has most of the Red Line of Dubai Metro running alongside it.
 In Dubai itself much of the highway has seven to eight lanes in each direction.

-In recent years, the government built a canal, the Dubai Water Canal; as part of the project, a section of the road was removed and a bridge was constructed.
+In 2014, the Dubai Water Canal began construction; as part of the project, a section of the road was removed and a bridge was constructed.

-Buildings along Sheikh Zayed Road

-Listed in order from Trade Centre Roundabout towards Jebel Ali to Interchange 2.

-Interchanges

-Sheikh Zayed Road has several interchanges to enable traffic to go on and off the highway.
-These interchanges commonly lead to roundabouts (rotaries) to enable traffic to exit or to go to the other side of the highway.
-There are many other exits although they are not as well equipped.
-As of 2007, the interchanges are: